Are you interested in the history of London or just small parts of it? Then get involved and contribute!

 Add to the Map

-Throughout COVID-19 Lockdown we have been running a series of webinars.
-All webinars are available to view on our YouTube Channel
+Throughout COVID-19 Lockdown we have run a series of webinars.
+All webinars are available to view on our YouTube Channel.

 Crowd Sourcing Campaigns

 Anyone can add content on any theme to Layers of London however, we also run campaigns where we're looking for people to contribute specific content relating to a theme.
 Our current themes are: